scalameta/metals/website/blog/2022-04-25-aluminium.md

 ![run-tests](https://imgur.com/BtbOubC.gif)
 Theme: [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme)

-It is also possible to just press `F5` in file and Metals will execute main class or run tests in the current file.
+It is also possible to just press `F5` in file and Metals will execute main class or run tests in the current file if no run configuration is defined.

 However, this command was silently failing when there was no class or test to run in the file.
 This is no longer the case, now Metals will display proper error message in this scenario.